-UUID vs GUID: Differences, Compatibility, and When to Use Each
+UUID vs GUID: Differences and Compatibility

 Compare UUID and GUID: format differences, Microsoft vs IETF standards, case sensitivity, and database compatibility considerations.